Giving up a STAR exemption

 Property owners who wish to switch to the STAR credit from the STAR exemption can do so by registering for the STAR credit.
 (They are not required to “renounce” the exemption.)

 If the property owner registers after the deadline but on or before December 31 of the year of the credit:

-- the exemption will be left in place, and
+- the exemption will be left in place for the year when they register, and

-- if the STAR credit is worth more than the STAR exemption, the difference will be added to the STAR credit check in the following year.
+- if the STAR credit is worth more than the STAR exemption, the difference will be added to their STAR credit check in the following year.

 Giving up the STAR exemption for other reasons